plannapus/Unsorted-functions/README.md

 `plot.digitizer.R` is a script to digitize data points from a publication figure;

-`sample.depth.R` computes the depth of a DSDP or ODP sample based on its name.
+`sample.depth.R` computes the depth of a DSDP or ODP sample based on its name;

+`nsb.jl` is a script in julia containing functions and examples to connect and uses the NSB database.
+Those functions are meant to produce the exact same results as their counterpart in package [NSBcompanion](http://github.com/plannapus/NSBcompanion).